 - Your employment or the group health plan from that current employment ends, in which case you have an 8-month SEP starting the month following those terminations.
 COBRA and retiree health plans are not considered coverage based on current employment, so you’re not eligible for a SEP when that coverage ends.

-- You have a Health Savings Account (HSA) with a High Deductible Health Plan (HDHP) that is based on your or your spouse’s employment.
+- You have a health savings account (HSA) with a high-deductible health plan that is based on your or your spouse’s employment.
 Although you can withdraw money from your HSA after enrolling in Medicare, you should stop contributing to your HSA a minimum of 6 months prior to applying for Medicare.

-- You’re a volunteer serving in a foreign country, for which you may qualify for a SEP for Medicare parts A and/or B.
+- You’re a volunteer serving in a foreign country, for which you may qualify for a SEP for Medicare Part A or Part B.

 Every year from October 15 to December 7, an open enrollment makes it possible to change coverage within Medicare.
 For example, you can:

-- change from original Medicare (Parts A and B) to a Medicare Advantage plan
+- change from original Medicare (parts A and B) to a Medicare Advantage (Part C) plan

 - change from a Medicare Advantage plan to original Medicare